Chinese foreign minister praises North Korea during rare Pyongyang trip

 Traditional alliance reaffirmed

-Wang's arrival in the capital Wednesday, marks the first visit by a Chinese Foreign Minister to Pyongyang since 2007, an indication of how quickly relations between the two allies have warmed in recent months.
+Wang's arrival in the capital Wednesday, marks the first visit by a Chinese Foreign Minister to Pyongyang since 2007, an indication of how quickly relations between China and North Korea have warmed in recent months.

 In March, prior to Kim's meeting with Moon, the North Korean leader made a surprise visit to Beijing, where he met with Chinese President Xi Jinping, in what was widely interpreted as a reaffirming of the two countries' longstanding diplomatic alliance.